 The hope of our Lord’s return vibrates through and touches the tenderest chord in the heart of each child of God.
 The thought of his coming sets on fire the passions of praise and gives hope and faith to all who are watching and praying.
 The bride cherishes the thought of the bridegroom’s coming, anxious to see the one she loves.
-Beloved, “it is already the hour for us to awake from sleep, for our salvation is nearer now than it was when we believed.”
-Indeed, as Paul further entreats, “The night is far spent and the day is at hand; therefore, let us lay aside the works of darkness and put on the armor of light” (Rom.
-13:11–12), for our king is coming to punish the wicked and to reward the righteous.
+Beloved, “it is already the hour for us to awake from sleep, for our salvation is nearer now than when we believed.”
+Indeed, as Paul further entreats, “The night is far spent, and the day is at hand; therefore, let us lay aside the works of darkness and put on the armor of light” (Rom.
+13:11–12), for our King is coming to punish the wicked and to reward the righteous.

 Listen to a few biblical testimonies concerning the second coming of Jesus:

 Now, we say this to you by the word of the Lord, that we who are alive, who remain until the coming of the Lord, will by no means precede those who sleep.
 For the Lord himself shall descend from heaven with a shout of command, with the voice of an archangel, and with the trumpet of God, and the dead in Christ will rise first.
 Then, we who are alive and remain will be caught up together with them among the clouds to meet the Lord in the air; and so, we shall ever be with the Lord.
 So then, encourage one another with these words.